Steelville's Connection to the Trail of Tears

 The sculpture depicts a falcon rising from tears and flames like an ascending phoenix, with figures representing the diversity of human experiences along the Trail of Tears.

-All donations will go directly to the production and installation of the planned monument
+All donations will benefit the establishment of the planned monument.

 Steelville, Mo 65565.